Adam-Teo-Portfolio/Movie-Recommendation/README.md

 # Movie-Recommendation
-This a simple movie recommendation application, built on the stream lit app frame work and that uses machinelearning techniques like tf-idf, Cosin Similarity and K-Nearest Neighbor to generate movie reccomendations.
+This is a simple movie recommendation application, built with Streamlit framework and<br> uses machine learning techniques like TF-IDF, Cosine Similarity and K-Nearest Neighbor<br>to generate movie recommendations.

-streamlit-app.py
+streamlit-app.py<br>
-Contains the code for the streamlit app
+Contains the code for the streamlit framework

-prerpocessing.ipynb
+prerpocessing.ipynb<br>
-Contains the code for processing data and saving it to .csv files that the streamlit app can use when generating reccomendations.
+Contains the code for processing the movie data and then saving it to .csv files.<br> These files are then used in the app generate reccomendations.

-To access the app use this link: https://movie-kernel.streamlit.app/ (If the app is down it will take about 1 minute to launch)
+To access the app use this link: https://movie-kernel.streamlit.app/<br>
+(If the app is down it will take about 1 minute to launch)